magneticio/vamp2setup/README.md

 ![](images/screen37.png)

 As you can see the setup is basically identical to what we did in Virtual Cluster vamp-test1.
-The only significant difference is that we need to use a new host name for the Gateway definition.
+The only significant difference is that we need to use a new hostname for the Gateway definition.
 Let's now get to the Virtual Service.
 The Virtual Service should dispatch requests starting with '/service1' to svc-1 and requests starting with '/service2' to svc-2.
 At the same time those url should be rewritten to a simple '/'.
 If we were to skip this last step, the request would fail.